 5 Genghis Khan Facts:

-To the general public, he was known simply as Genghis Khan.
-Most people do not know that Genghis Khan was not his real name.
+The general public knows him as Genghis Khan.
+But Genghis Khan was not his real name.
 Khan’s birth name was “Temujin” which means “of iron” or “blacksmith.”
 According to the Secret History, “Temujin” was named after the Tatar Chieftain, Temüjin-üge, who his father had captured.

-He came to be known as Genghis Khan after he became the leader of the Mongols at a tribal meeting in 1206.
+He came to be known as Genghis Khan after becoming the leader of the Mongols at a tribal meeting in 1206.
 The word Khan simply means ruler or leader.
 Historians are still unsure of what “Genghis” means.
 But in context, it is usually translated as a “Universal Ruler.”

 Despite being such an influential and fascinating figure in history, facts about Genghis Khan’s personal life and physical appearance are scarce.
 Unfortunately, no portraits or sculptures of him survived for us to see how he really looked.
 Whatever little is known by historians is very much contradictory.